 Here’s more about my Master’s Degree courses.

-While you can get a sense of my professional work here and my academic work for my Master’s here, I wanted to share with you more about the Master’s program that has so greatly shaped all this output.
+While you can get a sense of my professional work here, I wanted to share with you more about the Master’s program that has so greatly shaped all this output.
 These ten classes have each shaped me in their own way, and you’ll find the major themes from my projects also woven in here: research, empathy, and ideation.

 Course numbers starting with “TC” refer to offerings of the Department of Telecommunication, Information Studies, and Media at Michigan State University (now renamed the Department of Media and Information).